chaunceygardiner/weewx-vantagenext/README.md

 1. set_time_padding can now be specified in the VantageNext section so that the padding can be tweaked (it is hardcoded at 0.75 seconds in the Vantage driver).
+Default is 0.2 seconds.

-1. The actual padding used is also influenced by clock_drifts_sec which should be set to the number of seonds your consoel loses in 24 hours (negative number); or, if you console gains time, the number of seconds gained in 24 hours.  clock_drift_secs defaults to -2.4 seconds.
-With careful setting of set_time_padding and clock_drift_secs, one might be able to set max_drift to 2 seconds and still go days without having the clock set.
-This is desirable as setting the clock often to zero to four or so read errors when reading loop packets.
+1. The actual padding used is also influenced by clock_drift_secs and day_start_jump (both added in this versio of the driver). clock_drift_secs should be set to the number of seconds your console loses in 24 hours (negative number); or, if you console gains time, the number of seconds gained in 24 hours (positive number).
+   Note: only time loss has been observed over a 24 hour period. clock_drift_secs defaults to -2.4 seconds. day_start_jump is the number of seconds the console [inexplicably] jumps just after midnight (positive number) or falls back (negative number).
+Note: only positive jumps have been observed just after midnight.  day_start_jump defaults to 2.0 seconds.
+   With careful setting of set_time_padding, clock_drift_secs and day start jump; one might be able to set max_drift to 2 seconds (a tight settig) and still manage to go days without having the clock set.
+   This is desirable as setting the clock often results in multiple zero read errors when reading loop packets.

 1. The day's cumulative rain is now calculated by calling
 -   weewx.wxformulas.calculate_delta.

 # Installation Instructions

-1. Download the lastest release, weewx-vantagenext-0.4.zip, from the [GitHub Repository](https://github.com/chaunceygardiner/weewx-vantagenext).
+1. Download the lastest release, weewx-vantagenext-0.5.zip, from the [GitHub Repository](https://github.com/chaunceygardiner/weewx-vantagenext).

 1. Run the following command.

-   `sudo /home/weewx/bin/wee_extension --install weewx-vantagenext-0.4.zip`
+   `sudo /home/weewx/bin/wee_extension --install weewx-vantagenext-0.5.zip`

    Note: this command assumes weewx is installed in /home/weewx.
 If it's installed elsewhere, adjust the path of wee_extension accordingly.